 Everything goes downhill from the day you stop paying your credit card.
-You may feel an "ignorance is bliss" type of relief when you don't make your payments every month, but your credit card issuer is taking action on your missed payments.
-The effects of missed payments are small at first, but get worse as more time passes.
+You may feel relief when you don't have to come up with your payments every month, and innocently think there are no consequences, but your credit card issuer quickly takes action on your missed payments.
+The effects of missed payments are small at first, but increase as more time passes.

 When the penalty rate kicks in, your finance charges will also increase.
-The result is that your outstanding balance and the payment you need to catch up gets larger every month you're late.
-It gets more expensive to catch up the more behind you are.
+The result is that your outstanding balance (and the payment you need to catch up on) gets larger every month you're late.
+It becomes increasingly difficult to catch up the more behind you are.

 Even after you catch up, the penalty rate will remain in effect until you've made six consecutive payments on time.
-After that, the interest rate must go down for your existing balance but can remain in effect for new purchases.
-If you have multiple credit cards with the same credit card company, those interest rates may increase, too.
+After that, the interest rate must go down for your existing balance but the penalty rate can remain in effect for new purchases.

 Collection Efforts Increase

 When you're only a few days or weeks behind on your payments, calls from your creditor aren't frequent.
-They're gentle reminders to get back current on your account.
+In this instance, they're gentle reminders to become current on your account.
 However, the further behind you get, the more frequently you'll be contacted.
-Not only that, the payment "reminders" get harsher in tone and start mentioning serious actions like charge-off and default.
-After you're 90 days past due, your creditor may send you a settlement offer, which would let you off the hook for the debt if you pay a percentage of your outstanding balance in a lump-sum payment.
+Not only that, the payment reminders get harsher in tone and start mentioning serious actions like charge-off and default.
+Your creditor may eventually send you a settlement offer, which will let you off the hook for the debt if you pay a percentage of your outstanding balance in a lump-sum payment.

 Credit Report and Credit Score Impact

-Late payments are added to your credit report as you're 30, 60, 90, 120, and 180 days late.
-Unfortunately, these late payments will make your credit score decrease and could ruin your ability to get a credit card, loan, or even a job.
+Late payments are added to your credit report as you become 30, 60, 90, 120, and 180 days late.
+Unfortunately, these late payments will make your credit score decrease and could ruin your ability to get a new credit card or future loan.
 Your insurance rate could also increase as a result of credit card delinquencies.

-Six months (180 days) after you stop making your credit card payments, your account will be charged off.
-With a charge-off, the credit card company benefits (somewhat), not you.
-A charge-off allows the credit card company to write off your unpaid debt as a business loss.
+Six months (or 180 days) after you stop making your credit card payments, your account will be charged off.
+In this case, the credit card company writes off your unpaid debt as a business loss.

 Your Account May Go to a Collection Agency

 Charge-off accounts are usually sent to a collection agency.
-From there, they get moved from one collection agency to another until they are paid or discharged in bankruptcy.
-Your original creditor or a third-party debt collector can sue you for the debt until it's paid or bankrupted.
-After a certain amount of time, the statute of limitations can protect you from a lawsuit judgment, but the account must be completely inactive for several years and the burden of proof will be on you.
+From there, they are moved from one collection agency to another until they are paid (or discharged) in bankruptcy.
+Your original creditor (or a third-party debt collector) can sue you for the debt until it's paid or settled in bankruptcy.
+After a certain amount of time, the statute of limitations can protect you from a lawsuit judgment, but the account must be completely inactive for several years—and the burden of proof will be on you.